DevExpress-Examples/wpf-diagram-register-factoryitemtools-for-shapes/README.md

 # WPF DiagramControl - Register FactoryItemTools for Regular and Custom Shapes

 This example demonstrates how to register `FactoryItemTools` for regular shapes and shapes created from SVG images or `ShapeTemplates`.
-The [FactoryItemTool](https://docs.devexpress.com/CoreLibraries/DevExpress.Diagram.Core.FactoryItemTool) allows you to add a pre-configured or customized shapes and their descendants to stencils.
+The [FactoryItemTool](https://docs.devexpress.com/CoreLibraries/DevExpress.Diagram.Core.FactoryItemTool) allows you to add pre-configured or customized shapes and their descendants to stencils.
 The [DiagramDesignerControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramDesignerControl) displays shapes specified by registered `FactoryItemTools` in the [Shapes Panel](https://docs.devexpress.com/WPF/116504/controls-and-libraries/diagram-control/diagram-designer-control/shapes-panel).

 ## Implementation Details